idealparable/BibleQ/HowToRead.md

 It does mean you need to treat your own interpretations (and that of others, even if the most popular readings, even those favored perhaps by scholars, who from time to time change the majority view on various things) with humility and caution.

 (And I'm not sure which interpretation of that is right.
+Rogers may know of some point I'm unaware of (or have forgotten if I had seen him raise it before) that favors the Voice as a title interpretation.
 In any case, we did already have evidence that John didn't get the Word idea merely from later extrabiblical ideas like a common source of Philo's Logos, but that these are likely rooted in God speaking the orders in Genesis 1.
 So we wouldn't need this to be Voice as a title for John to have seen that.)

 ##### 1(Genesis).3:9-15 Rhetorical Ignorance, and He and then He

-[/9 Yahweh God called to the man, and said to him, “Where are you?”
+<blockquote><span class="bbq">/9 Yahweh God called to the man, and said to him, “Where are you?”
 10 The man said, “I heard your voice in the garden, and I was afraid, because I was naked; so I hid myself.”
 11 God said, “Who told you that you were naked?
 Have you eaten from the tree that I commanded you not to eat from?”
 12 The man said, “The woman whom you gave to be with me, she gave me fruit from the tree, and I ate it.”